JoJoJo-JoJoJo/JoJoJo-JoJoJo/README.md

 - 👋 Hi, I’m JoJo.
-- 👀 I’m interested in Maths, Physics, Music, and all areas of programming!
+- 👀 I’m interested in Maths, Physics, Computer Science, Music, and all areas of programming!
-- 🌱 I'm currently learning D3 in order to complete the Data Visulisation Certification on FreeCodeCamp, and I'm trying to figure out how to integrate this library with React and TypeScript (it's annoying at times).
-I'm also starting to learn how to use React-Query and React-Router.
+- 🌱 I'm currently learning both PostgreSQL and Nodejs; trying to experiment with combining the two for my next mini-project.
-- 💞️ I’m looking to start building my own front-end projects for now to build experience.
-These should include a portfolio piece about me, and some sort of fitness/productivity app.
+- 💞️ I’m looking to start building my own full-stack projects in the near future.
+A portfolio project soon would benefit me too...
 - 📫 How to reach me: GitHub (reach out to me on GitHub if you need an email).
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I taught myself how to read when I was 2!